The climate emergency: What is Forestry and Land Scotland doing?

 Protecting our forests.
 As the climate changes, pests and diseases are increasingly threatening our trees.
 We’re focussing on dealing with threats like Phytophthora disease of larch and Dothistroma needle blight on pines, removing infected trees as quickly as possible to prevent further spread.
 We are also growing our own young trees for planting or using other UK-grown plants to avoid importing pests and diseases.

 Making our forests more able to withstand a changing climate.
-We are looking for places to grow diverse species that will thrive in the changed climate they will experience in future; designing the forests to make them more resistant to being blown over in storms; and adapting our roads and other infrastructure to deal with more intense rainfall events.
+We are looking for places to grow diverse species that will thrive in the uncertain climate they will experience in future.
+We are designing forests to make them more resistant to being blown over in storms and adapting our roads and other infrastructure to better deal with more intense weather.

 Helping people to cope with a changing climate.
 We’re ensuring that, as storms, floods and droughts become more common, our forests and land is part of the solution and not part of the problem.
 We’re using trees to bind unstable slopes above key transport links, and removing unstable trees that could fall onto power lines and rail routes.
 We’re also planning our felling to avoid exacerbating downstream flooding, and restoring peatlands to help even out water flows.

 Reducing our own impact.
 We’re committed to reducing the impact that we have as an organisation – monitoring energy use and transport miles, reducing waste, and expanding our fleet of electric vehicles.